Legal Framework for Electronic Archiving

 Under E-SIGN, federal and state agencies are permitted to require the retention of records in tangible or hard copy format only if “there is a compelling government interest relating to law enforcement or national security for imposing such a requirement.”

 Moreover, the Federal Business Records Act, 28 U.S.C. §1732, provides reproductions of business records the same evidentiary status as originals so long as both the original record and the scanned copy were prepared in the regular course of business.
 This law further allows for the destruction of paper originals unless their preservation is required by law.
 Whether such records will be admissible and given full legal effect in a state court action will require an analysis of each state’s statutes and evidentiary rules.
-Under the Uniform Electronic Transactions Act (1999) (UETA), which has been enacted in all but two states, an electronic record cannot be denied admissibility in court simply because it is in electronic format.
-Illinois and New York have not adopted the UETA, but their electronic signature laws are similar to the UETA.
+Under the Uniform Electronic Transactions Act (1999) (UETA), which has been enacted in all states except New York, an electronic record cannot be denied admissibility in court simply because it is in electronic format.
+While New York has not adopted the UETA, its electronic signature law is similar to the UETA.

 The UETA allows a record to be retained in electronic format so long as the electronic record: